pre6/pre6.github.io/resume.md

 - Trained and mentored instructors; implemented structured teaching strategies that improved student performance from 60% to 90%+.
 - Led scheduling operations and day-to-day center management.

 Mathnasium is where writing software to solve a real problem first clicked.
-The scheduling tool started small — turning a CSV into a spreadsheet — and grew into something with OAuth, Git branches, and actual users depending on it every day.
+The scheduling tool started small, turning a CSV into a spreadsheet, and grew into something with OAuth, Git branches, and actual users depending on it every day.
 It was a first taste of what it means to ship something.

 As an instructor, the philosophy that stuck was always teaching the *why* before the *what*: understanding from the root up, not drilling from the top down.
 That approach shaped how mathematics was learned at university too — the math scores were always the strongest, and that's not a coincidence.

 ---